 For the year ended August 31, 2022, the district implemented guidance for the presentation and disclosures of leases, as required by the School District Accounting Manual.
 These changes were in response to the provisions of GASB Statement No. 87.

-The District implemented the changes in the District Accounting manual with no significant impact on financial position or reporting.
+Implementation of the new lease requirements resulted in no significant changes to the District's financial position or reporting.